 However, depending on your home value and location, you can expect to pay anywhere from $700 to $2000 or more annually for house insurance.

 Not sure how much the average home insurance cost is your area?
-Compare home insurance quotes to get an estimate.
+Contact our team to get an estimate.

 2018 Average Home Insurance Cost In Ontario